photon/auth-mongodb/README.md

 --------------

 If you want to add application specific content to the user class, you just have to extends it.
-It's can allow you to change the collection name to use too.
+It's allow you to change the collection name where object are stored.

     class MyUser extends \photon\auth\MongoDBUser
     {